metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Export-RegistryRule.md

 TODO: Export to excel
 Excel is not friendly to CSV files
-TODO: In one case no export file was made (with Backup-Firewall.ps1), re-running again worked.
+TODO: In one case no export file was made (with Backup-Firewall.ps1), rerunning again worked.
+TODO: We should probably handle duplicate rule name entires, ex. replace or error, because if file with duplicates is imported it will cause removal of duplicate rules.

 ## RELATED LINKS